top of page

 UNIT9 | Ford

 I collaborated with UNIT9 and Ford to create an EEG-enabled helmet to analyze race car drivers' cognitive functions.
-I led the mechanical design engineering of the EEG headset, inventing a patented electrode to solve the unique problem of creating a safe, dry EEG system for the helmet.
+I led the physical design of the EEG system, inventing a patented electrode to solve the unique problem of creating a safe, dry EEG helmet.
 The project was featured in a 2022 documentary by Ford and Discovery / Eurosport.

 Ford: Racing Minds